Eugenio8mola/GraphPartitioning/sequentialAlgorithms/GreedyGraphGrowingPartitioning/README.md

 process ends when E contains a set of vertices which represents half of the total weight of the vertices of the graph.
 The algorithm then returns the bisection of the graph G whose first part is E.</p>
-<p style="text-align: justify;">If this method is very easy to implement, the quality of the partition obtained
+<p style="text-align: justify">If this method is very easy to implement, the quality of the partition obtained
 depends mainly on the starting vertex chosen.
 As we have seen, in the case of a multilevel method, the number of vertices of the coarsened graph to partition is very low, often less than 200.
 Thus, this algorithm can be executed several times – around ten times for example – with a starting vertex which is always different.
 The bisection of the lower cut will therefore be chosen as a partition for the refinement phase of the multilevel method.</p>
-<p style="text-align: justify;">The GGGP algorithm starts with the initialization of the set E. E is initialized as a set that only contains a vertex randomly
+<p style="text-align: justify">The GGGP algorithm starts with the initialization of the set E. E is initialized as a set that only contains a vertex randomly
 selected in V. The sets R and F can then be initialized.
 Each iteration of the algorithm consists of inserting in E the vertex of F that can reduce the most cut.
 This vertex, denoted by v, is the vertex of maximal gain of F. Then each vertex of R adjacent to v is